jrief/django-formset/docs/source/single-form.rst

 Rendering a Django Form Field-by-Field
 ======================================

-In some occasions, we need an even more fine grained control over how fields shall be rendered.
+In rare occasions, we might even need a more fine grained control over how fields shall be rendered.
 Here we iterate over the form fields in our own loop or by accessing the fields by name.
-This way we can render field by field and depending on the field's name or type, we could render it in different manners.
+This way we can render field by field and depending on the field's name or type, we could render them in different manners.
 Let's have a look at such a template:

 .. code-block:: django